 Felony Assault, 2nd Degree – Weapon

 A prosecutor can enhance misdemeanor assault charges to a felony, Assault Second Degree, based possession of a weapon.

 And some of these cases involve nothing more than “brandishing” a firearm, with no bodily harm at all.
 But we have at least two different types of defenses in Brandishing Felony Assault cases.

 Reckless Discharge of a Firearm Within a Municipality, Minnesota Statutes Section § 609.66, subd.
 1a(a)(3) and Intentional Discharge of a Firearm Under Circumstances that Endanger the Safety of Another, Minnesota Statutes Section § 609.66, subd.
 1a(a)(2).
 Both are felony gun charges.

 Many criminal statutes in Minnesota contain “charge enhancements” and “mandatory minimum” sentencing provisions triggered somehow by a gun or firearm.
-Your gun defense attorney protects you from these.
+Your gun defense attorney can help protect you from these.

 A “mandatory minimum” sentencing provision, similarly, requires proof of a predicate fact.
-Mandatory minimum laws tend to tie the hands of the judge.
-They force a severe prison sentence, no matter how unfair.
+Mandatory minimum laws attempt to reduce the judge’s discretion to be fair.
+So they would force a severe prison sentence, no matter how unfair.

 So contact Gun Defense Attorney Thomas Gallagher by phone, to discuss your case